vladgr/idb/README.md

 ```

-Items (notes) are stored in database using markdown.
-REST API converts them on the fly on response to HTML.
-On Python I am using `Markdown` library to do convertion from markdown to HTML.
+Items (notes) are stored in database on backend using markdown.
+Flutter app shows content as rendered HTML using `flutter_html` package.
+I do markdown to HTML convertion on backend using `markdown` Python library, but optionally you can do convertion on Flutter using `flutter_markdown` package.